mygithub23/aws-iac-basics/lab_files/terraform_lab/iac_aws_tf_basics_instructions.md

 | #3    | Enter `yes` to the question `Do you want to perform these actions?`    | Terraform will be creating the resources and eventually write the following to the screen: `Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.`    |

-Now that the apply is complete, let's see if the resource was created by running the following, rather long query.
+Now that the apply is complete let's see if the resource was created by running the following query.
 Ready?
-Copy and paste the following command and run it.
+Please copy and paste the following command and run it.

 `aws ec2 describe-instances \
     --filters "Name=tag:Name,Values=Finance_Front_End" \